 Julie or Keith will be on hand to help you make your choice.
-We will offer hens for sale based on what is suitable for your situation, skill level and will also be the most compatible with your household.
-You may find that once you have been introduced to our girls, then you could go home with something completely different from your original intention.
+We will offer hens for sale based on what is suitable for your situation, skill level and which will also be the most compatible with your household.
+Choosing a chicken is a bit like choosing chocolates.
+Not everyone likes the same colour etc. You may find that once you have been introduced to our girls, then you might even go home with something completely different from your original intention.
 I put this down to the chickens themselves.
 They are more than capable of captivating their new owners very easily.

 We don’t mass produce chickens.
 You won’t find our birds crammed into a warehouse by the thousands.
 These intensively reared and rarely handled warehouse style birds have no better conditions than battery hens in our opinion.

-We don’t “pile ’em high and sell ’em cheap”.
-We charge a fair price to account for the amount of work we have devoted to our ladies.
+We don’t “pile ’em high and sell ’em cheap” but we do charge a fair price for our chickens for sale.
+This accounts for the amount of work we have devoted to our ladies.
 There are plenty of people who will sell birds cheaply by cutting corners.
 This is not our way.

 As chickens are flock creatures we do not sell single birds on welfare grounds.

-If you are looking for cockerels then check this page out.
-There are many cockerels looking for homes so if you are able to provide a suitable home for one then please ask.
+If you are looking for cockerels then check our cockerels page out.
+There are many cockerels looking for homes (here and elsewhere) so if you are able to provide a suitable and safe home for one then please ask.

 Vaccinations – are they needed?

-If birds have been raised in huge numbers such as in a warehouse or intensive barn then vaccination in this circumstance is extremely necessary because if one birds gets sick, thousands get sick.
-Not vaccinating is economic suicide for the mass rearer.
+Birds do need vaccinating if they have been raised in huge numbers such as in a warehouse or intensive barn.
+If one birds gets sick, thousands will get sick.
+Not vaccinating is economic suicide for the mass-rearer.
 Vaccination is not for your benefit, it is for theirs.
-Small breeders like ourselves don’t need to vaccinate as birds that have space and no stresses don’t face disease challenges.
-Immunity is gained naturally in stress free surroundings.
+Small breeders like ourselves don’t need to vaccinate our hens for sale.
+This is because birds that have space and no stresses don’t face disease challenges.
+Immunity to disease is gained naturally in stress free surroundings.
 Stress of overcrowding reduces a chickens immune system to virtually nothing.

 Chickens for Sale Current Availability

 We list all our range of cockerels or hens for sale under the Chickens for Sale menu.
-At this time of year it is best to get your birds as soon as you are able because choice is more limited towards the winter.
-We sell all the birds on a first come, first served basis.
+We have hens for sale all through the year but choice is more limited during the winter.
+Our garden chickens are all sold on a first come, first served basis.
 If you really want a particular bird or breed, you should consider submitting a holding deposit to avoid disappointment.

 How Do You Get Tame Chickens

-As chickens are a prey animal they will take a good while to get used to their new environment.
+Chickens are a prey animal so they will take a good while to get used to their new environment.
 In the wild, any change in their vicinity is a potential threat situation.
 Therefore, if you want happy, unstressed and tame chickens, it is beneficial to allow them plenty of settling in time.

-Don’t discount the younger birds as they offer an ideal opportunity to become really tame and friendly with you before the rigours of laying commences.
+Don’t discount the younger birds.
+They offer an ideal opportunity to become really tame and friendly with you before the rigours of laying commences.
 Younger chickens are easier to handle for nervous youngsters and inexperienced adults alike.
-They are also cheaper, however, it does mean that you will have to wait a little longer for the eggs to arrive.
+They are also cheaper, however, it does mean that you will have to wait a little longer for those delicious eggs to arrive.
 POL (or point of lay) is subjective and differs in each breed.
 Some chickens start to lay at 22 weeks, others can be up to 35-40 weeks before the arrival of the first egg.

 We Are Unusual